 Furthermore, if there are people in the picture, you can make it look like they’re walking through water (see some of my other reflection shots).
 In this photo there aren’t any visible people or moving subjects.

-I edited it using VSCO Cam to make adjustments to the light, exposure, color and sharpness.
+I used the VSCO editing tools to make adjustments to the light, exposure, color and sharpness.

 Do you shoot with any other cameras, and if so, when do you prefer to use the iPhone?